For a Synodal Church: Communion, Participation and Mission.”

 If you missed the CAFOD Webinar: Synodality: a new way of being the Catholic Church you can listen to the recording here

-The Continental Phase (September 2022 – March 2023) will have the task of discussing the text of the first Instrumentum Laboris.
+The Continental Phase (September 2022 – March 2023) had the task of discussing the text of the first Instrumentum Laboris.

 Prayer of the Synod